nvmwill/nexmo-developer/_documentation/en/messages/concepts/whatsapp-product-messages.md

 #### Multi Product Message

 Multi-product messages show initially show in a similar way with some slight differences.
-There is an image, some header text and the number of items, followed by the bosy text and then footer text (if used), and finally a 'View items' button (again, the text on the button is dependent on the WhatsApp language settings).
+There is an image, some header text and the number of items, followed by the body text and then footer text (if used), and finally a 'View items' button (again, the text on the button is dependent on the WhatsApp language settings).

 ![Screenshot of basic multi-product message]()